-Technology Access Fee - \$7 per semester hour to a maximum of \$62.50.
+Technology Access Fee - \$15 per semester hour to a maximum of \$112.
 This fee is subject to the same refund procedures as maintenance and out-of-state tuition.

-Campus Access and Security Fee -\$2 per student per semester.
-Student Government Activity Fee -\$5 per student per semester.
+Campus Access and Security Fee - \$2 per student per semester.
+Student Government Activity Fee - \$5 per student per semester.
+Special Course Fees (Paid to WSCC) Non-refundable.